ua-2025q3-astr501-513/ua-2025q3-astr501-513.github.io/syllabus-513.md

 that the student receives the grade.
 Because no scaling will be applied in the final grade, the final grade cannot be re-evaluated.
-A students is expected to know his or her own performance throughout the course.
+A student is expected to know his or her own performance throughout the course.

 ## Scheduled Topics/Activities